yangxiao2/ICPR_JNU_MMD/README.md

 # Baseline

-This code is based on [yolo-v5](https://github.com/ultralytics/yolov5/releases), you can follow the [README_yolo.md](/README_yolo.md) or [README_yolo.zh-CH.md](/README_yolo.zh-CH.md)first to build a envirement.
+This code is based on [yolo-v5](https://github.com/ultralytics/yolov5/releases), you can follow the [README_yolo.md](/README_yolo.md) or [README_yolo.zh-CN.md](/README_yolo.zh-CN.md) first to build a envirement.
 We have modified it to accommodate this multimodal task, while you can also build your own model to accomplish this task.

-In this code, we provide a [/data/ICPR_JNU_MMDetection_v1.yaml](/data/ICPR_JNU_MMDetection_v1.yaml) to suit the dataset.
+In this code, we provide a [/data/ICPR_JNU_MMDetection_v1.yaml](/data/ICPR_JNU_MMDetection_v1.yaml) to suit this dataset.
+You should prepare the dataset and change the path to your own in this file.
+-Note!!!
+The valadation set is not provided, you should divide the train set appropriately to validate during training.

 ## Training
 We provide a